Lab Objectives BIO 2310 Spring 2020

-- Required: Your textbook: Seeley’s Anatomy & Physiology, 11th Ed.,by Van Putte, Regan and Russo including access to Mc-Graw Hill Connect;
+- Required: Your textbook is for online or lecture, but doesn’t need to come to school with you: Seeley’s Anatomy & Physiology, 12th Ed.,by Van Putte, Regan and Russo including access to Mc-Graw Hill Connect;

 - Optional: Dissection Guide and Atlas to the Mink, by David Smith and Michael Schenk, Morton Publishing;

-Upon completion of lab exercises, you should review the material, as there are no open lab hours.
+Upon completion of lab exercises, you should review the material and do the review sheets from your lab manual, as there are no open lab hours.
 Lab exams are NOT comprehensive.

 - Identify: Simple squamous epithelium and Simple cuboidal epithelium on your kidney slide.